BionicCode/BionicUtilities.Net/README.md

 ```

 ### Profiler
-Static helper methods to measure the execution time of code.
+Static helper methods to measure performance e.g. the execution time of a code portion.

 ```c#
     // Specify a custom output